Videodr0me/leela-chess-experimental/README.md

 I tried a number of MCTS search ideas in lc0.
 If you find something interesting here feel free to open an issue and discuss.
 This is a work in progress and purely experimental - new ideas will be added from time to time.
 This serves as documentation of both the good as well as the bad tries - so do not expect huge gains - but some ideas yield a measurable elo gain.

-Disclaimer: All changes are completely zero, completely game agnostic and need no parameters (except one).
+Disclaimer: All changes are completely zero and game agnostic.

 ## Search Modifications